Hong Kong assembly in chaos; attack on democracy leader a 'chilling signal'

 “I have mentioned that we will be humble, listen to different voices and set up an expert commission to find a way out of the current situation we are facing,” she said.

+Lam later staged a Facebook Live event to air her policy address and answer pre-submitted questions.
+After 30 minutes of the one hour event, 5,700 “angry” emojis had been posted compared with 1,300 “likes”.

-Hong Kong has been battered by four months of pro-democracy protests over concerns Beijing is eroding freedoms granted when Britain handed the city back to China in 1997.
+Hong Kong has been battered by four months of protests, driven by concerns Beijing is eroding freedoms granted when Britain handed the city back to China in 1997.

 The crisis in the Chinese-ruled city is the worst since the handover and poses the biggest popular challenge to China’s President Xi Jinping since he took office.

-Lam offered no olive branch to protesters in her policy speech on Wednesday but sought to ease resentment by announcing measures to ease Hong Kong’s chronic housing shortage which has partly fueled protests - a move widely rejected by pro-democracy leaders.
+Lam offered no olive branch to protesters in her policy speech on Wednesday, but sought to ease resentment by announcing measures to ease Hong Kong’s chronic housing shortage that has partly fueled protests - a move widely rejected by pro-democracy leaders.

 Pro-democracy lawmakers again accused Lam of having “blood on her hands” for not meeting protesters’ demands to end the unrest, introducing colonial-era emergency laws and allowing police to use what activists say is excessive force.